tHeStRyNg/ars0n-framework/README.md

   <a href="#core-modules">Modules</a> •
   <a href="#troubleshooting">Troubleshooting</a> •
   <a href="#frequently-asked-questions">FAQs</a> •
-  <a href="https://ars0nsecurity.com" target=”_blank”>Ars0n Security</a> •
-  <a href="https://www.youtube.com/@rs0n_live" target=”_blank”>YouTube</a> •
-  <a href="https://www.twitch.tv/rs0n_live" target=”_blank”>Twitch</a>

 </p>

 ## About

-Howdy!
-My name is Harrison Richardson, or `rs0n` (arson) when I want to feel cooler than I really am.
-The code in this repository started as a small collection of scripts to help automate many of the common Bug Bounty hunting processes I found myself repeating.
-Over time, I built a simple web application with a MongoDB connection to manage my findings and identify valuable data points.
-After 5 years of Bug Bounty hunting, both part-time and full-time, I'm finally ready to package this collection of tools into a proper framework.

 **The Ars0n Framework** is designed to provide aspiring Application Security Engineers with all the tools they need to leverage Bug Bounty hunting as a means to learn valuable, real-world AppSec concepts and make 💰 doing it!
 My goal is to lower the barrier of entry for Bug Bounty hunting by providing easy-to-use automation tools in combination with educational content and how-to guides for a wide range of Web-based and Cloud-based vulnerabilities.
 In combination with my YouTube content, this framework will help aspiring Application Security Engineers to quickly and easily understand real-world security concepts that directly translate to a high paying career in Cyber Security.